 For employees with biological or adopted children or guardianship of a child or children, Friends School offers a significant discount on tuition and free extended care.
 Staff with preschool children receive 25% off preschool tuition plus free extended care.
-Staff with elementary / middle children receive 50% off typical tuition rate (see the office for discounts on Tiered tuition) plus free extended care.
+Staff with elementary / middle children receive 50% off typical tuition rate plus free extended care.
+Staff with preschool / elementary / middle children on Tiers will receive a 50% discount on Tier Tuition.
+Staff with Pathways children will receive a 25% discount on pathways tuition.